Columbia County shooting range

 W6273 King Road, Poynette, WI 53955

-The Columbia County shooting range features three free to use ranges including; 100 and 50-yard rifle ranges, a 50-yard shotgun patterning range.
+The Columbia County shooting range features three free-to-use ranges, including 100 and 50-yard rifle ranges and a 50-yard shotgun patterning range.
 Earthen backstops, side berms and overhead baffles in shooting sheds help to ensure everyone's safety.
-Target stands are present on all three ranges, but you will need to provide your own paper targets.
+Target stands are present on all three ranges, but you must provide your own paper targets.
 Hearing and eye protection are recommended.
 Please read the general range rules listed below to ensure the Columbia County shooting range remains safe and operable.

-The range is open Thursday – Tuesday.
-10 am to 6 pm.
+The range is open Thursday – Tuesday from 10:00 a.m. to 4:00 p.m.
 The range is CLOSED on Wednesdays for range maintenance and Law Enforcement training.

 Activities allowed: Rifle and shotgun patterning.
 Bring your own paper targets.